phcom/GGRV.github.io/usecase.md

 permalink: /Experiments/
 ---

 **Stress−ng** is a tool that loads and causes stress into a computer system or within an application.
-You can use it by downloading and installing to your system with the follow command:
+You can use it by downloading and installing into your system with the following command:

 ```shell
 apt-get install stress-ng
 ```
-In order to test most of all data outputs given by IntP, the follows command lines were used:
+To test most of the data outputs given by IntP, the follows command lines were used:

 * stress-ng --cpu N
-    * start N workers continuously writing, reading and removing temporary files.
+    * start N workers that are continuously writing, reading and removing temporary files.
 * stress-ng --hdd N
-    * start N workers continuously writing, reading and removing temporary files.
+    * start N workers that are continuously writing, reading and removing temporary files.
 The default mode is to stress test sequential writes and reads.
 * stress-ng --malloc N
-    * start N workers continuously calling malloc function.
+    * start N workers that are continuously calling malloc function.
 * stress-ng --cache N
-    * start N workers that performs random-wide spread memory read and writes to stress the CPU cache.
+    * start N workers that are performing random-wide spread memory read and write functions to stress the CPU cache.

 ## Tests and Outputs

 The tests below were executed in a blade server PowerEdge M630 with 24 cores and 32 GB of memory.
-To execute all of our tests, we used 3 shell terminals.
+To perform our tests, we used 3 shell terminals.
 First with IntP command:

 ```shell
 stap --suppress-handler-errors -g intp.stp stress-ng